SweetByte13/RecipeRolodex/README.md

 I'd love to hear your feedback!
 If you have any suggestions or run into any issues, please let me know.

 Happy cooking!

+## Project Notes
+This project was created as part of Flatiron, for the final project of Tova Hillman.
+This project is not considered 100% complete, although the current features are all functional.
+I have many ideas of how to continue to improve the users experience, and hopes to have more features avaliable soon.

+## Contributions
+This project is not looking for contributions, as it is to continue to increase my skills.